kimberlytanyh/kimberlytanyh/README.md

 ## About Me
 * Recently graduated from Baruch College with MS degree in Business Analytics
-* Currently volunteering at Code for America for Project Re-imagine 911 as Data Analyst while seeking full-time role
+* Currently volunteering full-time at Code for America for Project Re-imagine 911 as Data Analyst while seeking full-time entry-level role

 __Programming Languages Learned__: Python and R